kylelaker/url_checker/README.md

 For the SMTP server and port, only a combination that supports STARTTLS is supported.
 The timeout is given in seconds and is optional; 5 is the default.

 When checking the URL, if a 3xx is received, the 'Location' in the response will be checked.
 This will be done, at most, 5 times.
 If a 200 is not eventually received, an email will be sent just like for any other failure.

-If there is any sort of exception while trying to get the status code, then an email will be sent reporting that status code 999 was received.
-Additional information will be logged.

 Any issues with the configuration or with sending the email will be logged and the script will terminate.